vadikgo/vagrant-simplecloud/README.md

 - `provider.ipv6`
     * A boolean flag indicating whether to enable IPv6
 - `provider.region`
     * A string representing the region to create the new droplet in.
-It defaults to `nyc2`.
+It defaults to `base`.
 List available regions with the `simplecloud-list regions $DIGITAL_OCEAN_TOKEN` command.
 - `provider.size`
     * A string representing the size to use when creating a new droplet (e.g. `1gb`).
 It defaults to `512mb`.
 List available sizes with the `simplecloud-list sizes $DIGITAL_OCEAN_TOKEN` command.
 - `provider.private_networking`